Everything you need to know about the London Marathon 2027:

 Founded by British Olympic medallists Chris Brasher and John Disley, the race was designed to showcase the best of the city while promoting fitness and charity.

-What is the London Marathon 2025 route?
+What is the London Marathon 2027 route?

-The TCS London Marathon route starts in Blackheath and ends at The Mall in front of Buckingham Palace, making it one of the most iconic finishes of any sporting event in the world.
+The TCS London Marathon route usually starts in Blackheath and ends at The Mall in front of Buckingham Palace, making it one of the most iconic finishes of any sporting event in the world.

 The route itself takes you past some of London’s most famous attractions, including the historic Tower Bridge, views of London Eye from Embankment and the iconic Buckingham Palace.